brson/brson.github.com/_posts/2013-01-16-emulating-try-finally-in-rust.md

          but_alway_run_this_function();
      }

-As a Rustafari you're going to write something like this:
+In Rust you're going to write something like this:

     struct Finally(());